It’s time to answer the age old question.

 As far as how each set of activities make your body feel, both methods help with alignment, balance and strength.
 When we look at the workout experience for each, Pilates includes some exercises performed on a mat, but with a great many performed on specialist machines.
 This is because Pilates machines have been specially developed to work with your body to maximise the stretch and tension of the muscles during an exercise.
-At Dynamic Pilates, we prefer BASI Systems as our machines of choice – so much so that we now offer them to other studios and the general public across Australia!
+At Dynamic Pilates, we prefer BASI Systems as our machines of choice.
 For Yoga, you will predominantly find yourself performing exercises on a mat either sitting or standing – as the focus is instead on relaxation and mind-body connection during stretch exercise.

 For those of you looking to tone your body and build firm muscles, Pilates will be the better fit.
 The focus on core strength as opposed to Yoga’s focus on flexibility only will best help you achieve this personal goal.

 If you’re thinking about becoming pregnant, or are already enjoying the wonders of pregnancy, you may also want to know whether or not one method is better during pregnancy than the other.
 The truth is, both have just as many benefits for mums-to-be as the other.
 Yoga and Pilates can both help to get your body in the best shape for giving birth, relieving back and pelvic pain and relaxing you during your pregnancy journey.

 Once you’ve gained some knowledge on the core differences, you can develop a better idea of which will work for you to align with any specific goals you may have.
 But don’t jump the gun!
 The trick is not to dive straight in without any personal experience – it is always to your benefit to try each method at least once before making your final decision.